For trustees, leaders and teams

 Keep good financial records

-We have a simple bookkeeping system that is maintained regularly, including all relevant paperwork, and which tracks restrictions and reserves.
+We have a bookkeeping system that is maintained regularly, including all relevant paperwork, and which tracks restrictions and reserves.

 Not yetGetting thereConfident